Focused on your success

 The mission of the Office of Financial Aid at Cardinal Stritch University is to assist students and families in an equitable, sensitive, and confidential manner to reduce financial barriers, which could otherwise prevent students from achieving their educational goals.

 Each day our staff strives to educate, serve, and empower our students.
 Call, email, or stop in and see us with any questions; our staff is here to serve you.

 Tuition and fees

-Learn more about your program tuition and fees for the 2019-2020 academic year.
+Learn more about your program tuition and fees for the current academic year.

 Learn how you can fund your education through loan programs, federal aid, state aid, and more.